Velella: Life cycle

-Like many Hydrozoa, Velella velella has a bipartite life cycle, with a form of alternation of generations.
+Like many Hydrozoa, V. velella has a bipartite life cycle, with a form of alternation of generations.
 The deep blue, by-the-wind sailors that are recognized by many beach-goers are the polyp phase of the life cycle.
-Each "individual" with its sail is really a hydroid colony, with many polyps that feed on ocean plankton.
-These are connected by a canal system that enables the colony to share whatever food is ingested by individual polyps.
+Each "individual" with its sail is really a hydroid colony connected by a canal system that enables the colony to share whatever food is ingested by individual polyps.
 Each by-the-wind sailor is a colony of all-male or all-female polyps.
 The colony has several different kinds of polyps, some of which are both feeding and reproductive, called gonozooids, and others protective, called dactylozooids.